tronba/TaskDropBox/README.md

 curl --fail http://127.0.0.1/healthz
 ```

 Then create a disposable task, submit text and a file from another browser, export it, and delete it.
-Block WAN access and repeat the workflow before treating the VM as ready for an emergency.
+Block WAN access and repeat the workflow before treating the server as ready for an emergency.

 ## SSH administration